SkyBulk/the-day-of-nightmares/README.md

 * [Phantom-Evasion](https://github.com/oddcod3/Phantom-Evasion)
 * [AV Bypass with Metasploit Templates and Custom Binaries](https://ired.team/offensive-security/av-bypass-with-metasploit-templates)

-> At this point you will be able to perfom some basic Penetration testing / Red Team stuff.
+> At this point you will be able to perfom Penetration testing / Red Team stuff as an entry level
+> I didn't mention The Metasploit Framework, because I want you learn the TECHNIQUES

 ![camp](https://github.com/SkyBulk/the-day-of-nightmares/blob/master/images/camp.jpg)